dotkernel/development/wsl/os/almalinux9/README.md

 You will install your project under the `html` directory of your project, for example: `/var/www/example.localhost/html`.

+### NOTE
-The virtualhost's document root is set to the `public` directory of the above location, for example `/var/www/example.localhost/html/public`.
+> The virtualhost's document root is set to the `public` directory of the above location, for example `/var/www/example.localhost/html/public`.
+>
+> If you want to have the DocumentRoot directly in `html` folder, you need to modify the file `/etc/httpd/sites-available/example.localhost`

 **Note**:
 * In order to run your installed projects, you need to start AlmaLinux 9 first.